talon-one/talon_go/docs/AddFreeItemEffectProps.md

 `func (o *AddFreeItemEffectProps) SetName(v string)`

 SetName gets a reference to the given string and assigns it to the Name field.

+### GetDesiredQuantity

+`func (o *AddFreeItemEffectProps) GetDesiredQuantity() int32`

+GetDesiredQuantity returns the DesiredQuantity field if non-nil, zero value otherwise.

+### GetDesiredQuantityOk

+`func (o *AddFreeItemEffectProps) GetDesiredQuantityOk() (int32, bool)`

+GetDesiredQuantityOk returns a tuple with the DesiredQuantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDesiredQuantity

+`func (o *AddFreeItemEffectProps) HasDesiredQuantity() bool`

+HasDesiredQuantity returns a boolean if a field has been set.

+### SetDesiredQuantity

+`func (o *AddFreeItemEffectProps) SetDesiredQuantity(v int32)`

+SetDesiredQuantity gets a reference to the given int32 and assigns it to the DesiredQuantity field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)